 - Sewing tips: When dealing with denim material, switch to a longer stitch length when sewing through multiple layers of fabric.
 Also, use tools like the Jean-A-Ma-Jig to help your pressure foot jump over bulky seam allowances.

-- Cutting tips: Don’t use an old pair of scissors to cut.
+- Cutting tips: Don’t use an old pair of cut tools, sharp fabric scissors are always recommended to cut straight lines with clean edges.
 Also, cut one leg at time instead of doubling the left and right leg.

 - Stitches: In general, I use stitches about ⅛” or 3mm length compared to regular stitches for other fabrication.